-Tai Ping applies both 'no-shock' fiber and antistatic agents to provide a reliable level of antistatic performance such that surface generated static will fall consistently below 3.5kV.
-The 'no-shock' fiber can be applied to wool, wool and silk blends and some (but not all) pure silk yarns.
-For example spun silks, such as dull and delicate silk cannot be treated with permanent anti-static options.
+Tai Ping applies both 'no-shock' fibre and an antistatic agent to latex to provide a reliable level of antistatic performance such that surface generated static will fall consistently below 3.5kV.
+The 'no-shock' fibre can be applied to wool, wool/silk blends and some (but not all) pure silk yarns.

-If antistatic requirements have been specified it is important to include these options in at the sampling stage as there can be very subtle changes to material appearance.
+If antistatic requirements have been specified it is important to include these options at the sampling stage as there can be very subtle changes to material appearance.